-An example of hormone-induced hypertrophy is in the endometrium and myometrium of the uterus, as the upregulation of estrogen during the follicular stage of the menstrual cycle stimulates an increase in muscle proteins in the endometrial stroma and the great layer of muscle. myometrial smoothness and therefore the size of the muscle.
+An example of hormone-induced hypertrophy is in the endometrium and myometrium of the uterus, as the upregulation of estrogen during the follicular stage of the menstrual cycle stimulates an increase in muscle proteins in the endometrial stroma and the incredible layer of muscle—myometrial smoothness and, therefore, the size of the power.

-Pathological hypertrophy occurs in the heart muscles when there is an increase in end-diastolic volume, or the amount of blood that must be pumped out of the heart due to contraction that occurs due to defective valves or hypertension.
+Pathological hypertrophy occurs in the heart muscles when there is an increase in end-diastolic volume or the amount of blood that must be pumped out of the heart due to contraction due to defective valves or hypertension.

 Mechanism of hypertrophy

-Hypertrophy arises as a result of an increase in the proliferation of cellular proteins.
+Hypertrophy arises due to an increase in the proliferation of cellular proteins.

-Increased cellular proteins in cardiac myocytes in particular can occur due to various stimuli, such as mechanical stretch receptors that detect increased workload, increased growth factors, and the presence of agonists.
+In particular, increased cellular proteins in cardiac myocytes can occur due to various stimuli, such as mechanical stretch receptors that detect increased workload, increased growth factors, and the presence of agonists.

-There are 3 basic steps in the synthesis of these cellular proteins:
+There are three basic steps in the synthesis of these cellular proteins:

-- The integrated action of mechanical receptors, agonists, and growth factors that activates signal transduction pathways.
+- The integrated action of mechanical receptors, agonists, and growth factors activates signal transduction pathways.

 - These signal transduction pathways produce various transcription factors.

-- These transcription factors in turn cause the increase in muscle protein synthesis and therefore hypertrophy.
+- These transcription factors, in turn, cause an increase in muscle protein synthesis and, therefore, hypertrophy.

-The hypertrophied organ has no new cells, only larger cells.
+The hypertrophied organ has no new cells, only more giant cells.

-This increase in cell size is due to the synthesis of more structural components and not due to cell swelling.
+This increase in cell size is due to the synthesis of more structural components and not cell swelling.

-Cells capable of division can respond to stress by experiencing both hyperplasia and hypertrophy, whereas in non-adherent cells, such as myocardial fibers, hypertrophy occurs.
+Cells capable of division can respond to stress by experiencing hyperplasia and hypertrophy, whereas hypertrophy occurs in non-adherent cells, such as myocardial fibers.

 Nuclei in hypertrophied cells may have a higher DNA content than in normal cells, probably because the cells stop in the cell cycle without undergoing mitosis.

-Hypertrophy is caused by an increase in functional demand or by specific hormonal stimulation.
+Hypertrophy is caused by increased functional demand or specific hormonal stimulation.